-While you navigate the turbulent seas of marketing, it's important that you don't lose sight of one of your most significant audiences: your local market.
+While you navigate the turbulent seas of marketing, don't lose sight of one of your most significant audiences: your local market.
 You may need to use some targeted strategies to reach this audience, however.
 Local marketing differs from other marketing practices, as it leans heavily on building relationships within your neighborhood or within a certain radius of your business.

 What is local marketing?

-According to Marketing Schools.org, local marketing is a method of marketing that specifically targets customers that live within a certain distance of the company's location.
-This method is used to allow businesses to market goods and services to potential customers that live in a certain city, ZIP code, etc. This is a method of marketing that is most often overlooked by small businesses as many of them take their marketing cues from larger conglomerates.
+Local marketing is a type of marketing that specifically targets customers who live within a certain distance of the company's location.
+This method allows businesses to market goods and services to potential customers who live in a certain city or ZIP code.
+Small businesses often overlook this marketing strategy, as many of them take their marketing cues from larger conglomerates.

 There are many ways to reach out to local markets.
-Not every type of strategy will work for every company, but these marketing tips can guide you.
+Not every strategy will work for every company, but these marketing tips can guide you.

 1. Know the audience.

-The first and most important step to developing any marketing campaign is knowing who your audience is.
-You should not only know what group the ideal customer belongs to, but you should also have an idea of the interests of the ideal customer and what is going to appeal to them.
+The first and most important step in developing any marketing campaign is knowing who your audience is.
+You should not only know what group the ideal customer belongs to, but also have an idea of the ideal customer's interests and what will appeal to them.
 You should also find out where your audience is.
 For example, what social media platforms does your audience spend the most time on?

 2. Target the audience.

-Now that you know who and where your audience is, you need to make sure you reach them.
+Now that you know who and where your audience is, you need to reach them.
 Build your campaigns around the audience's interests.
 Use the keywords they'll be searching for.
 Make advertisements that explain how your product or service solves a problem the audience has.

 3. Get involved in your community.

-Find local events in your community and participate.
+Find local events and participate.
 Volunteer for a cause in your community, and wear T-shirts with your logo.
-Donate prizes to competitions and contests that will engage your community, and make them want to come back to your company.
+Donate prizes to competitions and contests that will engage your community and make them want to come back to your company.

 4. Take advantage of local directories.

-An easy way to drive local traffic is to make sure that you show up in local search results.
-You can do this by listing them on Yelp, Whitepages, Angie's List and other local directories.
+An easy way to drive local traffic is to make sure you show up in local search results.
+You can do this by listing your company on sites like Google My Business and Yelp.

 5. Gather and post testimonials.

-People are more likely to post negative reviews than good ones, but when you find positive feedback, be sure to share them and post them on other sites.
+People are more likely to post negative reviews than good ones, but when you find positive feedback, share it and post it on other sites.
 When you have positive interactions with customers, encourage those customers to write and share good reviews.

 6. Use local media.